 What Does this All Mean?

-In the author’s opinion, the effect of sections 133, 141(1), 142 and 143 of the SSMA leads to the unintended consequence that an owners corporation has the power to repeal a common property rights by-law by special resolution in general meeting without the written consent of the lot owner who is benefitted by the by-law for the following reasons:
+In our view, the effect of sections 133, 141(1), 142 and 143 of the SSMA means that an owners corporation has the power to repeal a common property rights by-law by special resolution in general meeting without the written consent of the lot owner who is benefitted by the by-law for the following reasons:

 - Section 141(1) of the SSMA does not provide that consent of a lot owner must be sought to change a bylaw;